 The accompanying notes are an integral part of these consolidated financial statements.

-Notes to the Consolidated Financial Statements For the years ended December 31, 2015 and 2014 (Expressed in Canadian dollars)
+Notes to the Condensed Consolidated Interim Financial Statements For the three months ended March 31, 2016 and 2015 (Expressed in Canadian dollars)

 1. NATURE OF OPERATIONS AND GOING CONCERN